bharath969/Bank-customer-Churning-prediction/README.md

 | **EstimatedSalary**  | The estimated annual salary of the customer.                                                     |
 | **Exited**           | Indicates whether the customer has churned (left the bank) (0 = No, 1 = Yes).                    |

-## Approach
+## Approach to the problem

 ### Load the Data
-Upload the given data and create a dataframe
+Upload the given data and create a dataframe for further statistical analysis

 ### Exploaratory Data Analysis:
+*.A detailed exploaration of the data is done to understand the key features
 * The data is heavyly skewed towards the people who will not churn.
-* Histograms of credit card distribuition,age
-* Count plots the customers per Gender,Has creditcard,Location
+* `Visualizations:`
+>  *
 ### Feature Engineering
 * Converting the categorical values to numerical (gender using labelencoder,location using onehot encoder)
 * Drop the unnecessary columns (RowNumber,CustomerId,Surname)